jan-bogaerts/mark/src/markdownCode.md

   - project-file: folder + project name + '.json'
   - cache: sub-folder of the root folder = folder + '\cache'
   - project-config: configuration file that accompanies the project = folder + project name + '_config.json'
+  - plugins: sub-folder of the root folder = folder + '\plugins'.
+This folder does not have to exist
+  - pluginsOutput: sub-folder of the plugins folder = plugins + '\output'.
+This is a prop that dynamically builds the result
+  - output: sub-folder of the root folder = folder + '\output'.
+This folder does not have to exist
 - it can:
   - clear: called when a new project is created and the location & name is not yet known.
     - create a temp folder, set value as 'folder'
     - create a temp name, set as project name
     - create the cache folder
+    - create the output folder
+    - calculate the value for 'plugins', but don't try to create the folder
   - move to (new project file): moves the current project and related files to the new location
     - split 'new project file' into new-folder and new-project name (remove extension .md)
     - move the file project-file (if it exists) to the 'new project file'